 Tianjin TEDA Tsinlien Water Supply Co., Ltd. (天津泰達津聯自來水有限公司) ("Water Company") is principally engaged in supply of tap water in TEDA.
 It also provides services in installation and maintenance of water pipes, technical consultancy, retail and wholesale of water pipes and related parts.
-The daily water supply capacity of the Water Company is approximately 425,000 tonnes (2020: 425,000 tonnes).
+The daily water supply capacity of the Water Company is approximately 325,000 tonnes (2021: 325,000 tonnes).

-In 2021, revenue from the Water Company was approximately HK\$348.8 million, an increase of 20.5% from HK\$289.4 million last year.
-The increase in revenue was mainly driven by higher ancillary services income.
-Profit from the Water Company was approximately HK\$15 million, compared with HK\$17.6 million in 2020.
-The result was mainly due to lower operating margins driven by tariff adjustment and higher operating costs, partly offset by increase in ancillary services income and lower administrative expenses.
-The total quantity of water sold for the year was approximately 46,849,000 tonnes, broadly maintained at the same level of the previous year.
+Revenue from the Water Company was approximately HK\$327 million, a decrease of 6.3% from HK\$348.8 million in 2021.
+Profit from the Water Company was approximately HK\$13.3 million, compared with HK\$15 million last year.
+The decline in both revenue and profit was primarily attributable to lower ancillary services income, partly offset by tariff improvement and lower administrative expenses.
+The total quantity of water sold for the year was approximately 47,222,000 tonnes, representing an increase of 1% over 2021.